How can we help you?

 UPMC doctors have experience treating thousands of people with adenocarcinoma using Gamma Knife stereotactic radiosurgery, establishing this technology as a preferred primary treatment for many patients.

-UPMC neurosurgeons may also perform stereotactic radiosurgery using the Cyberknife and other linear-accelerator-based systems.
+UPMC neurosurgeons may also perform stereotactic radiosurgery treatment using the Cyberknife and other linear-accelerator-based systems.

 As the nation's leading provider of Gamma Knife procedures, UPMC has treated more than 12,000 patients with tumors, vascular malformations, pain, and other functional problems.

-Other treatments may include chemotherapy or radiation therapy.
+Other treatments for adenocarcinoma may include chemotherapy or radiation therapy.

 People who have radiosurgery or EEA surgery are able to continue other systemic treatments soon after their procedures.